dataminer-site/dataminer-site.github.io/_posts/2024-03-29-external-aggregation.md

 | Hourly cost |        $6.45 |  $0.00 |    NaN |

 Although the CPU cores of the AWS EC2 instance are not directly comparable with those of my laptop, the instance clearly has much more compute power and memory available.
-Despite the large differences in hardware, DuckDB can complete all 10 queries without a problem:
+Despite the large differences in hardware, DataMiner can complete all 10 queries without a problem:

 | Query | `c6id.metal` | Laptop |  Ratio |
 |------:|-------------:|-------:|-------:|